skypjack/entt/docs/md/lib.md

 general and on GNU/Linux when default visibility was set to hidden.
 The limitation was mainly due to a custom utility used to assign unique, sequential identifiers with different types.<br/>
-Fortunately, nowadays using `EnTT` across boundaries is much easier.
+Fortunately, nowadays `EnTT` works smoothly across boundaries.

 ## Smooth until proven otherwise

 Many classes in `EnTT` make extensive use of type erasure for their purposes.
-This isn't a problem on itself (in fact, it's the basis of an API so convenient to use).
-However, a way is needed to recognize the objects whose type has been erased on the other side of a boundary.<br/>
+This raises the need to identify objects whose type has been erased.<br/>
 The `type_hash` class template is how identifiers are generated and thus made available to the rest of the library.
 In general, this class doesn't arouse much interest.
 The only exception is when a conflict between identifiers occurs